JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 By driving test mode, simulator saved my steering action in csv file

-So after one lap, I've got important information that what kind of background I turned steering
+So after one lap, I've got important information that at which kind of background I turned steering

 After one lap, there are almost 24,000 images (including left & right images) with its steering angle informations

 I used KERAS deep learning framework to make my model learn

-After trying various deeplearning models and methods, finally my car drove so well, even not get out of center line
+After trying various Deep Learning models and methods, finally my car drove so well, even not getting out of center line

 ## 2. Related Study